francisfjin/twitter-NLP/index.md

 _AutoML_

 [Google Cloud Platform’s AutoML service](https://cloud.google.com/automl) is useful for evaluating the viability of a model for NLP, and depending on the use case can generate very sufficient ready-to-deploy machine learning models.
-In our case, the training set is published to AutoML to train an NLP model for Sentiment Analysis for the labels: 0 for negative, 1 for positive, 2 for neutral.
+In our case, the training set is published to AutoML to train an NLP model for Sentiment Analysis for the labels: 0 for negative, 1 for neutral, 2 for positive.

 We see the results of AutoML closely mirror that of my original Sequential neural network!
 Precision and Recall scores of 80.47%, Confusion Matrix below.